-The idea of an embryonic global culture raises questions about what will be done — and what could be done – with the extraordinarily powerful new varieties of communication made available by the digital communications revolution.
+The idea of an embryonic global culture emerging now raises questions about what will be done — and what could be done better — with the extraordinarily powerful new varieties of communication made available by the digital communications revolution.

-As much as anyone else of the era, Julian Assange, editor of Wikileaks, (left) exemplified the era’s revolutionary use of digital media to promote social change and bring down barriers between global cultures.
+We can see more of this problem in the way Julian Assange, editor of Wikileaks, used digital media to promote social change and bring down barriers between global cultures.
 Assange’s web site allowed disclosures of hundreds of thousands of low-level secrets, triggering the Arab Spring (among other things).
 And, as he fought the US government, he insisted that Americans live in a media bubble which prevents them from learning about the rest of the world.

-In the winter of 2012, as a Republican Congress attempted to use copyright law to start closing down international connections and freedom of the web, a general strike took place — Google, Wikipedia and thousands of other sites simply shut down for a day, and the right-wingers had to back down, for the time being.
+As a US Republican Congress repeatedly used law to start closing down international connections and freedom of the web, general strikes have taken place.
+For instance, in 2012, Google, Wikipedia and thousands of other sites simply shut down for a day, and the right-wingers had to back down, for the time being.

 “We cannot accept that the Internet’s content should be limited or manipulated depending on the flavor-of-the-month of political leaders.
 Only by securing access to the open and global Internet will true development take place.

 The governments of the Human Rights Council now for the first time have confirmed that freedom of expression applies fully to the Internet.
 A global coalition for a global and open Internet has been formed… The challenge now is to put these words into action to make sure that people all over the world can use and utilize the power of connectivity without having to fear for their safety.
 This work is far from over.